A. Type of Contribution

 Manuscripts, in general, should be organized in the following order: Title, Abstract, Introduction, Methods, Results, Discussion, Conclusion, Acknowledgements (optional), and References.
 These major headings should be typed in bold capital letters and set in the center of the page.
 The manuscript should be written according to this template.

 TITLE.
-The title of the paper consists of no more than 12 words, is written in Indonesian and in English.
+The title of the paper consists of no more than 15 words, is written in Indonesian and in English.
 Abbreviations are not permitted in the title.
 The title is followed by the name of the authors and the complete institution address.
-The manuscript must be written by 2-6 authors, preferably from different institutions and countries.
-The author's name (without title) must be accompanied by the full name, full address of the affiliation (department or concentration, faculty or institution, and city or country), and the email of each author.
+When a paper has several authors from different institutions, the contact author should be given.

 ABSTRACT.
-The abstract is written in Indonesian and in English with Times New Roman Font 12, space 1.
-The abstract consists of 150-200 words.
+The abstract is written in Indonesian and in English.
+The abstract consists of no more than 250 words.
 It starts with a clear statement of the objectives of the experiment followed by materials and methods, results, and important conclusions.
 References are never cited in the abstract.
 Abbreviations that appear in the abstract should be defined when they are first used.
-The end of the abstract consists of 3 to 5 keywords in alphabetical order that best describe the nature of the research.
+At the end of the abstract, list up to 5 (five) keywords in alphabetical order that best describes the nature of the research.

 INTRODUCTION.
-The introduction is written with Times New Roman Font 12, space 1.5, contains 4-7 paragraphs, and it should provide the readers with the information necessary for understanding the research presented in the paper.
-Besides, there must be a background of problems and issues related to the problem being resolved, previous research reviews conducted by other researchers that are relevant to the research conducted, statements about research gates, or gaps with previous research to lead to a statement of research novelty. at the end of the paragraph, the author states the hypothesis or the purpose of the study.
+The introduction contains 4-7 paragraphs, should provide the readers with the information necessary for understanding the research presented in the paper.
+In addition, there must be a background of problems and issues related to the problem being resolved, previous research reviews conducted by other researchers that are relevant to the research conducted, statements about research gates, or gaps with previous research to lead to a statement of research novelty. at the end of the paragraph, the author states the hypothesis or the purpose of the study.

 Acknowledgments can be given to research funders, institutional leaders conducting research, to colleagues who contribute to help research.
 Acknowledgments are not addressed to one of the authors of the journal.

 REFERENCES.
 All publications cited in the text should be presented in a list of references in chronological order.
-There are at least 25 references, 80 percent are from primary sources (journals/proceedings), with a level of expertise under 10 years since this article was written.
-References refer to APA(7th) style.
+There are at least 20 references, 80 percent are from primary sources (journals/proceedings), with a level of expertise under 10 years since this article was written.
+References refer to APA style.
 Use the following system for arranging the references:

 a.
 For periodical journals